Table of Contents

 Planning a trip to Paris soon?
-Go on reading this article on Transportation Strikes in France 2019, with the new strike dates and our best tips for traveling to Paris during France strikes.
+Go on reading this article on Transportation Strikes in France 2019, with the upcoming strikes in France and our best tips for getting around Paris.

-FRENCH STRIKE UPDATE: the dates shown on our Strikes in France 2019 calendar are officially confirmed.
-Unfortunately, some transportation strikes in France are confirmed only 24hrs in advance so if you are traveling to Paris soon, we recommend having a quick look at this post a few days before your trip and then the day before your departure to see if there are new transport strikes in France added.
+If you are traveling to Paris soon, we recommend having a quick look at this post a few days before your trip and then the day before your departure to check the French strike update.

 A nice introduction to Paris (despite the Paris strikes)